Modeling Extremes with d-max-decreasing Neural Networks: Concluding Remarks

-In this paper, we introduced a new method for modeling Pickands dependence functions for arbitrary dimensions using input convex neural networks.
-This allows for better representations of the underlying MEV distribution due to the representational power of ICNNs.
-We additionally present a method for recovering the spectral representation of MEV distributions, which makes it possible to create a generative model that samples from the underlying MEV distribution.
-Numerical results have been provided to empirically demonstrate the effectiveness of the proposed methods in their respective tasks.
-However, it is worth mentioning that these methods can still be further be improved by considering the following limitations.
+We introduced a new neural network architecture for modeling MEV distributions while enforcing all the properties of the distribution.
+We additionally show that the architecture can approximate any Pickands function, which allows for precise representations of MEV distributions.
+Finally, we present a generative model for recovering the spectral representation.
+Numerical results are provided to empirically demonstrate the effectiveness of the methods in their respective tasks.
+However, there are some limitations of the proposed methods.